silentorb/marloth-story/books/fairytale/part4.md

 * * *

-The next morning Ivy awoke to find that Adelle was not yet up and would not be coming with her to school but would instead arrive sometime later that day.
+The next morning Ivy awoke to find that Adelle was still asleep and would not be coming with her to school but would instead arrive sometime later that day.